LucasDelfino92/morrowindsharp/mw#.md

 # MUSIC

 This category is recommended for a second playthrough and thus its mods should be considered entirely optional.
-Morrowind's music is very iconic and thus it should be experienced first.
+Morrowind's music is very iconic and should be experienced first.
+You can always return to this section after you grow tired of the vanilla soundtracks.

 [**MUSE 2 - Morrowind Music System Extended**](https://www.nexusmods.com/morrowind/mods/46200)
 Extended and flexible music system for Morrowind, allows you to easily customize your music as well as make new music mods.

+Additional files to install:
-- Also install [**MUSE 2.02 - Necro Edit**](https://drive.google.com/file/d/17YaIBuoR1MFeN-JtDkWV-V2YQQ2eoq-t/view?usp=sharing), which fixes a number of bugs.
+- [**MUSE 2.02 - Necro Edit**](https://drive.google.com/file/d/17YaIBuoR1MFeN-JtDkWV-V2YQQ2eoq-t/view?usp=sharing).
+Fixes a number of bugs with the original mod.
   - BAIN options to install:
     - [X] Bugfix